Anish-08/Milk-Bucket-Problem/README.md

 # Milk-Bucket-Problem
 ## A Bread First search to solve the famous Milk Bucket Problem :
 Given n buckets of varying capacities and different starting levels of milk, is it possible to measure x units of milk just using these buckets and the minimum moves to achieve it.
+## Compilation instructions
+Compile and run the source/Main.cpp using a c++ compiler.